Computing the Reciprocal of a $\phi$-function by Rational Approximation: Rational Approximation of the Inverse Problem and the Reciprocal of the -function

-Tables \ref{t1}, \ref{t2} and \ref{t3} show the errors evaluated using MatLab for our testing matrices.
 At this time we are just interested in comparing the accuracy of different approximations without incorporating fast linear solvers in our code.
 However, we point out that for the considered examples fast solvers exist that are expected to behave like Gaussian-elimination-based algorithms.
-Observe that in Example 2 for $d=2056$ the eigenvalues are out of the disk centered at the origin of radius $2 \pi$ and this explains the divergent behavior of the polynomial approximation.
+Observe that in Example (\ref{test-invtridiag}) for $d=2056$ the eigenvalues are out of the disk centered at the origin of radius $2 \pi$ and this explains the divergent behavior of the polynomial approximation.

-In order to investigate the behavior of the different approximations under the occurrence of possibly complex eigenvalues we have compared the accuracy of polynomial and rational methods for approximating the matrix $\psi_1(A)$ where $A=\gamma F $ and $F$ is the generator of the circulant matrix algebra, that is, the companion matrix associated with the polynomial $z^d -1$.
+In order to investigate further the behavior of the different approximations under the occurrence of possibly complex eigenvalues we have compared the accuracy of polynomial and rational methods for approximating the matrix $\psi_1(A)$ where $A=\gamma F $ and $F$ is the generator of the circulant matrix algebra, that is, the companion matrix associated with the polynomial $z^d -1$.
 Since we know that the eigenvalues of $F$ lie on the unit circle the parameter $\gamma$ is used to estimate the convergence of the methods when the magnitude of eigenvalues increase.
-Table \ref{t4} illustrate the errors for the case $d=1024$.
+Table \ref{t5} illustrate the errors for the case $d=1024$.
 The divergence of the polynomial approximation for $\gamma\geq 8$ is in accordance with the theoretical results.

-Finally, for $\gamma=64$ we consider in Table \ref{t5} the errors generated by rational approximations of increasing order.
+Finally, for $\gamma=64$ we consider in Table \ref{t6} the errors generated by rational approximations of increasing order.
 The table suggests that rational approximations of higher orders are suited to give accurate results independently of the magnitude of the eigenvalues of $A$.